 You should normally hold or expect to receive at least a good 2:1 or equivalent in your first degree with pre-requisite study of both (generative) syntax and (formal) semantics.
 We would expect you to have taken at last 40 credits (20 ECTS) in the areas of Syntax and Semantics before embarking on this programme.
 If you are uncertain whether your background is suitable, please contact us at email@example.com before applying.

-If your first language is not English and your first degree was not taken in an English speaking country, you will need to show evidence that you meet our English Language requirements.
+If English isn't your first language you may need to provide evidence of your English language ability.
 We accept an IELTS score of 7, including 7 in both the written and oral assessment components.
 Full details of other accepted qualifications are given here.